yi-ji/NeteaseMusicAbroad/README.md

 See `NeteaseMusicProxy.py` (deployed as local proxy) and `AudioRequestProxy.py` (deployed as domestic proxy).

 Mainland proxy server is dynamically selected from http://cn-proxy.com/.
-Because those proxies can be unstable (may be refused by NeteaseMusic server), so a auto proxy selector will replace current proxy with new one or default one after a certain amount of request failures.
+Because those proxies can be unstable (may be refused by NeteaseMusic server), so an auto proxy selector will replace current proxy with new one or default one after a certain amount of request failures.